 Y’all know my husband loves pizza and he loved this recipe!
-I packed them in his lunch one day and he texted me asking when they were going to up on ETG because they was so good!
-For a classic pizza loving guy (aka all the bread), I’ll take that as a huge compliment.
+I packed them in his lunch one day and he texted me asking when they were going to up on ETG because they were so good!
+For a classic pizza-loving guy (aka all the bread), I’ll take that as a huge compliment.

 Healthy Zucchini Pizza Boats Recipe

 7 ingredients (plus some toppings!) and 40 minutes to make these low-carb and keto zucchini pizza boats.
 Loaded with pizza flavor, topped with melted cheese, and super easy to throw together!
 I promise your pizza-loving family/friends and even kids will enjoy them!
 Here is what you need: